|Nutrition Facts (per serving)|

 Slowly mix in the flour until a firm dough is formed.
-You may not need the full cup or may need a little extra.
+You may not need the full cup, or you may need a little extra.

-Knead dough on lightly floured board for 3 minutes, adding small sprinkles of flour only as needed.
+Knead the dough on a lightly floured board for 3 minutes, adding small sprinkles of flour only as needed.